Why Are Men Not Marrying These Days?

 Do single women want to get married more than single men?

 Every person is different.
 Maybe single women today do not make marriage as much of a priority as it was in the past.
-In the 1950s, Americans were typically married at a young age, and they typically stayed together as a higher rate.
+In the 1950s, married people in America were typically younger and they typically stayed together as a higher rate.
 The divorce rate was lower, as it could be taboo to seek a divorce from your partner, especially for women.
-It was also difficult for women to leave their husbands, as many women could not get credit cards, find jobs, open a bank account, or buy property without a husband.
+It was also difficult for women to leave their husbands, as many women could not get credit cards, find jobs, open a bank account for their money, or buy property without a husband.
 Now that women have more rights, they may feel more empowered to leave relationships that are not working.

 Nowadays, single men and single women might not necessarily feel the need to marry young.
-Both men and women alike in the modern world often feel more compelled to focus on their education, career, and finding financial stability before marriage.
+Both men and women alike in the modern world often feel more compelled to focus on their education, career, earning money, finding financial stability, and enjoying a few years of independence before marriage.

 Why are men marrying at an older age?

-Since more of a priority has been on being educated and self-sufficient, more single women and single men may be marrying later in life.
+Since more of a priority has been on being educated and self-sufficient, more single women and single men may marry later in life.
 Men and women today might not be as inclined to get married right out of high school.

 Does the pool of available single people shrink as you age?